wickljas/PES_Board/docs/markdown/ws1.md

 The first workshop aims to introduce the Nucleo-F446RE microcontroller.
 We will familiarize ourselfs with the Mbed Studio development environment, an IDE for coding and software/firmware development.
 The workshop will start by analysing a given ***main.cpp*** file, it's structure, and the implementation of basic commands.

 Participants will explore hardware utilization, specifically the IR Sensor and a calibration process.
-To optimize the calibration parameters we will use MATLAB.
+To optimize the calibration parameters we will use either MATLAB or Python.

 ## Hardware